apache/servicecomb-service-center/docs/user-guides/rbac.md

 # RBAC
-Beta feature.

 you can choose to enable RBAC feature, after enable RBAC, all request to service center must be authenticated

 ### Configuration file
 Follow steps to enable this feature.